evansean/Virtual-Mouse-with-Volume-Control-Capability/README.md

 # virtualmouse
-Implementing a virtual mouse using OpenCV
+Implementing a virtual mouse with volume control capability using OpenCV and MediaPipe